kube-rs/website/docs/controllers/object.md

     | kopium -Af - > prometheusrule.rs
 ```

-this will read the crd from the cluster, and generate rust-optimized structs for it:
+this will read the crd from a file / cluster, and generate rust-optimized structs for it:

 ```rust
 use kube::CustomResource;